ShaunaGordon/continue-config/rules/worldbuilding.md

 #### Dragonborn

 - Dragonborn are a bit more humanoid than standard D&D, and are more like humans with certain draconic features.
 Typically, they are mountain and island cultures, so we'll use Polynesian influences for them, particularly Maori.

-#### Dark Elves

-- Dark elves (Drow in D&D) are dark-adapted cultures and not inherently evil.
-They typically live in dark places, such as caves, underground, or in deep waters.
-When they live on the surface, they are typically nocturnal and take up nighttime jobs, such as night watch or astronomers.
-Use the Mosuo people as the dark elves' primary inspiration, with the exception that dark elves are truly matriarchical, with women holding most of the political power.

 #### Orcs